MoOx/postcss-cssnext/README.md

 [![Code Climate](http://img.shields.io/codeclimate/github/putaindecode/cssnext.svg)](https://codeclimate.com/github/putaindecode/cssnext)
 [![NPM version](http://img.shields.io/npm/v/cssnext.svg)](https://www.npmjs.org/package/cssnext)

-> Use tomorrow's CSS syntax today.
+> Use tomorrow's CSS syntax, today.

 _This is not a CSS preprocessor, but can replace one._
 This is a CSS transpiler for CSS specs that are not already implemented in popular browsers.
 Take a look to [available features](available).